-The ‘dabbawalas’ of Mumbai today cancelled their delivery of over two lakh tiffins to office- goers in the city in view of the disruption of suburban rail services after heavy rains.
+Mumbai’s famed ‘dabbawalas’ on Wednesday cancelled their delivery of over two lakh tiffins to office goers in the city in view of the disruption of suburban rail services.

-The tiffin delivery men, most of who come from villages around Pune, had on August 9 taken a day off to join the Maratha reservation rally here and to express solidarity with the movement for demanding reservation to Maratha community in jobs and education.
+The tiffin delivery men, most of who come from villages around Pune, are from the Maratha community.On August 9, the ‘Dabbawalas’ took a day off to join the Maratha reservation rally here and to express solidarity with the movement for demanding reservation to Maratha community in jobs and education.

 The dabbawallas pride themselves on the ‘deliver on time’ motto, irrespective of Mumbais heat or heavy rains.